ankita-cmu/Data-viz-finalproject/README.md

 I shall be documenting my project in Shorthand tool.

 ### Dataset
+I discovered a great website www.statista.com that has quite a lot of dataset for this topic.
+This website provides free as well as paid data.
+I am relying on the material that's available for no cost.
 Shown below are some of the datasets that I plan on using to fit my story and visuals.

 ### Initial sketches / wireframes / visuals